MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/calldetailreportrequest.md

 To request a report of this type, pass this object to the [SubmitGenerateReport](submitgeneratereport.md) operation.

 > [!NOTE]
-> You should not use this report to get performance data for Bing Shopping campaigns.
+> You should not use this report to get performance data for Microsoft Shopping Campaigns.
 It is only applicable for other campaign types.

 ## Syntax
 ```xml